Pet Health Care

 ASPCA Poison Control

-Visit the ASPCA Pet Care website for complete lists on toxic plants and substances to keep away from your pets.
+Visit the ASPCA Pet Care website for a complete lists on toxic plants and substances to keep away from your pets.

 In the event that you feel your pet may have ingested something toxic, ASPCA poison control is available 24 hours a day, 365 days a year.
 They can be reached by calling (888) 426-4435.
 A $65 consultation fee may be applied to your credit card.

 Use these links as a quick pet health resource for toxic foods, plants, and common household items

 The Canine Influenza Virus has made its way into the Triangle, and is highly contagious.
-Get the info you need by scheduling an infectious disease consultation and exam, and by visiting the American Veterinary Medical Association Canine Influenza educational website.
+Get the information you need by scheduling an infectious disease consultation and exam, and by visiting the American Veterinary Medical Association Canine Influenza educational website.

 A Tick-free Dog is a Healthier Dog

 Tick-borne diseases are becoming more prevalent in North Carolina, and we need to be taking steps to reduce their likelihood of occurrence.
 Check out the Lyme Disease Association’s website for more info on ticks, and tick-borne disease.

 Our veterinarians highly recommend microchipping your cats and dogs.
 Pets can lose collars and tags easily.
 Having a microchip gives your pet a better chance at being reunited with you if they should become lost.
 The procedure is quick, virtually painless, and could bring your lost pet home.
-We will even take care of the microchip registration!
+Our veterinary team will even take care of the microchip registration!

 Heartworms and Your Pet

 You may have thought that heartworms, and heartworms disease, only affect dogs, but cats are also susceptable!
 Though less common in cats, heartworm diease is being recognized more and more as an underlying cause of disease in cats.
 To find out more about heartworms in dogs and cats, we have provided the links below for your convenience.

 Grief and Loss

 The loss of a beloved pet is never easy, and can be an emotionally overwhelming experience.
-We understand the pain and struggle pet parents often go through, and have provided some links below with some information to help you through this difficult time.
+Our veterinary team understandz the pain and struggle pet parents often go through, and have provided some links below with some information to help you through this difficult time.